-Budgeted cost: £5,000
+Budgeted cost: £5,770

 Activity Evidence that supports this approach Challenge number(s) addressed Whole staff training on well-being and PSHE approaches with the aim of developing our school ethos and improving behaviour and learning behaviours across school.
 Both targeted interventions and universal approaches can have positive overall effects: Behaviour interventions EEF (educationendowmentfoundatio 5 Providing a CASY councilor for 1⁄2 day per week for the year to support children with anxiety, friendship issues and to support mental health and well-being. n.org.uk) 1:1 session plus 2 nurture groups per 1⁄2 term.
 Embedding principles of good practice set out in the DfE's Improving School Attendance advice.
 This will involve training and release time for staff to develop and implement new procedures and appointing attendance/support officers to improve attendance.
 The DfE guidance has been informed by engagement with schools that have significantly reduced levels of absence and persistent absence.
+Updated Attendance policy / more tightly monitoring of punctuality and absence.
 6 Contingency fund for acute issues.
 Based on our experiences and those of similar schools to ours, we have identified a need to set a small amount of funding aside to respond quickly to needs that have not yet been identified.
 All

-Total budgeted cost: £19,950
+Total budgeted cost: £20,720